-Self-Management Courses for Chronic Pain Overall outcomes for all Courses 2019-
+Self-Management Courses for Chronic Pain Overall outcomes for all Courses 2020-2021 Contents

-Contents

-This report provides evaluation results from 28 Self-Management courses for Chronic Pain delivered in five Scottish Health Board areas and two in North Wales in 2019-2020 financial year.
+This report provides evaluation results from 29 Self-Management courses for Chronic Pain delivered in a slightly different way during the 2020-21 financial year due to the COVID-19 pandemic.

+The courses were delivered on-line for people throughout Scotland in order to ensure an equitable service was delivered during such challenging times.
 The report gives a description, background and rationale of the service followed by combined results from the courses.
 Conclusions and a summary are provided at the end of the report.

-Overview
+Overview of work